 Pro Rata Share: The instructions for reporting income refer to your pro rata share of the income received.
 Your pro rata share is normally based on your ownership interest in the entity or property.
 For example, if you are a sole proprietor, you must disclose 100% of the gross income to the business entity on Schedule A-2.
 If you own 25% of a piece of rental property, you must report 25% of the gross rental income received.
-When reporting your community property interest in your spouse's or registered domestic partner's income, your pro rata share is 50% of his or her income.
+When reporting your community property interest in your spouse's or registered domestic partner's income, your pro rata share is 50% of their income.

-Separate Property Agreement: Generally, a public official is required to disclose his or her community property share of his or her spouse's income.
-But, when a public official and his or her spouse have a legally separate property agreement (e.g., prenuptial agreement), the official is not required to report the spouse's community property share of income, unless the funds are commingled with community funds or used to pay for community expenses or to produce or enhance the separate income of the official.
+Separate Property Agreement: Generally, a public official is required to disclose their community property share of their spouse's income.
+But, when a public official and their spouse have a legally separate property agreement (e.g., prenuptial agreement), the official is not required to report the spouse's community property share of income, unless the funds are commingled with community funds or used to pay for community expenses or to produce or enhance the separate income of the official.

 Note: This reporting exception does not apply to investments and interests in real property.
-Even if a public official and his or her spouse have a separate property agreement, the spouse's investments and interests in real property must still be disclosed because the definitions of reportable investments and interests in real property include those held by the official's immediate family (spouse, registered domestic partner, and dependent children).
+Even if a public official and their spouse have a separate property agreement, the spouse's investments and interests in real property must still be disclosed because the definitions of reportable investments and interests in real property include those held by the official's immediate family (spouse, registered domestic partner, and dependent children).
 These definitions are not dependent on community property law.